 Residents in Philly suburbs still struggling to get vaccine appointments

 MONTGOMERY COUNTY, Pa. - People want to get vaccinated.
-They my even register for a COVID-19 vaccine but scoring for that appointment has become an agonizing wait for some.
+They may even register for a COVID-19 vaccine but scoring that appointment has become an agonizing wait for some.

-"Right now as you can see we’re running a fairly small number through here about 500 doses per day, but we’ve analyzed and

 The constant question in the counties surrounding Philadelphia has been they’re ready to go but how can they vaccinate enough people to start getting closer to normal?
 A frustrating situation shared by officials and the public alike.